Yogs4R/Yogs4R/README.md

 ## Hi there 👋

+- I'm a university student and i took Information System
+- I'm just a newbie here okay, nothing special yet
+- So i'm still learning something like n8n, microsoft fabric, android studio, and roblox studio (I know I'm greedy but I'm searching for my true self lol)

+If you want to be friend with me, we can.
+Anyway i'm from INDONESIA

+Thank you for reading this!!

 <!--
 **Yogs4R/Yogs4R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.